| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 of that is said to you here in the privacy of our classroom with no malice.
 I

-realize most of you, my beloved brothers in Christ, would say no to those
+realize most of you, my beloved brothers in Christ, would say no to those questions

-something wrong – or at least shallow – in your relationship with God.
+wrong – or at least shallow – in your relationship with God.

 Christianity